TantorLabs/pg_anon/README.md

 `pg_anon` is based on `Python3` and also requires the third-party libraries listed in `requirements.txt`.

-It uses the following tools and technologies:
+It uses the following tools:

-- Postgres [`pg_dump`](https://www.postgresql.org/docs/current/app-pgdump.html) tool for dumping the database structure.
+- PostgreSQL [`pg_dump`](https://www.postgresql.org/docs/current/app-pgdump.html) tool for dumping the database structure.
-- Postgres [`pg_restore`](https://www.postgresql.org/docs/current/app-pgrestore.html) tool for restoring the database structure.
+- PostgreSQL [`pg_restore`](https://www.postgresql.org/docs/current/app-pgrestore.html) tool for restoring the database structure.
-- Postgres [functions](https://www.postgresql.org/docs/current/functions.html) for the anonymization process.

 ## Installation Guide